foldda/rda/README.md

 #### _Using class Rda_

 The _Rda class_ is for serializing your data objects.
-It implements the RDA encoding and decoding and is modeled as a serializable "container".
-The idea is, to serialize a data object, you'd store the data object and its properties into an Rda container, so the data object can be serialized along with the containing container.
+It implements the RDA encoding and decoding and is modeled as a "container" that is serializable.
+The idea is instead of serializing a data object directly, we store the data object's properties into an Rda container, and serialize the containing container.
+So any data object can be serialized as long as it can be fit into an Rda container.

 The Rda class provides -

-* **Setter-Getter** methods are for accessing the container's content using index-based addresses.
+* **Setter-Getter** methods are for storing and retrieving the container's content using index-based addresses.
-* **ToString** method is for serialization, i.e. apply RDA-encoding to the container's content and making it into a string.
+* **ToString** method is for serializing the container and its content, i.e. apply RDA-encoding and make it into a string.
 * **Parse** method is for de-serializing an RDA-encoded string back to an RDA container object with content.

 Below is an example of serializing and de-serializing data values using these methods[^4].